macinn/infinite-tictactoe/README.md

-# Infinite Tic Tac Toe
+# Infinite TicTacToe

-Welcome to Infinite Tic Tac Toe – Tic Tac Toe taken to the next level!
+Welcome to Infinite TicTacToe – Tic Tac Toe taken to the next level!
 Players engage in a battle aiming to connect three pieces as in traditional Tic Tac Toe.
 However, there's a twist!
 After each successful connection, pieces disappear and the game continues, creating a complex and dynamic playing experience.
 The game is hosted on [my webpage](https://skrzypczakm.sprytnykartel.pl/infinite-tic-tac-toe/).